 Day 1: Athens, Delphi, Kalambaka, Meteora

 The first day of the tour starts from Athens; make sure you are packed and ready early, because a long day awaits you.
-We will be driving through the scenic national road towards Central Greece, and a couple of hours later we will pass by the picturesque village of Arachova, situated at the feet of Mt Parnassus, before arriving to the nearby Delphi.
+We will be driving through the scenic national road towards Central Greece, and a couple of hours later we will pass by the picturesque village of Arachova, situated at the feet of Mt Parnassus, before arriving at the nearby Delphi.

 The Oracle of Apollo gave ambiguous responses to the people who were flocking there to ask a question about a personal or city issue.

-In Delphi you will visit the archaeological site, the ancient theatre, and of course the museum where you will see the famous Naxian Sphinx, the Twin Brothers, and the Charioteer of Delphi, also known as Eniochos.
+In Delphi, you will visit the archaeological site, the ancient theatre, and of course, the museum where you will see the famous Naxian Sphinx, the Twin Brothers, and the Charioteer of Delphi, also known as Eniochos.